OSGeo/gdal/doc/source/drivers/raster/wmts.rst

 -  .. oo:: URL

       URL (or filename for local files) to GetCapabilities response document.
-      Required if not specified in the connection string (e.g if using "WMTS:" only)
+      Required if not specified in the connection string (e.g., if using "WMTS:" only)

 -  .. oo:: LAYER